Faisal Vawda

-Faisal Vawda is a Pakistani politician who was the Federal Minister for Water Resources from 5 October 2018 to 3 March 2021.
+Faisal Vawda is a Pakistani politician and businessman who was the Federal Minister for Water Resources from 5 October 2018 to 3 March 2021.
 He has previously been a member of the National Assembly of Pakistan from August 2018 till March 2021.
 He was elected as a senator after winning in the 2021 Senate Elections on a seat from Sindh and held the seat until he was disqualified for being a dual national on 9 February 2022.
 He was a member of Pakistan Tehreek-e-Insaf (PTI) from 2010 to 2022, when his membership was terminated by the party.

+Business career

+Faisal Vawda hails from the Farid Ahmed Vawda business family and, prior to his political career, was involved in the family-owned FAV Group of Companies, established in 1984, specializing in textile dyes, chemicals, masterbatches, plastic manufacturing, air compressors, industrial inverters, security equipment, and toner distribution, with operations in Karachi, Lahore, and Faisalabad.
+FAV & Co is described as a leading provider of dyes and chemicals to Pakistan’s textile industry.

 Political career

+Pakistan Tehreek-e-Insaf (2010-2022)

-Vawda was elected to the National Assembly of Pakistan from the Constituency NA-249 (Karachi West-II) as a candidate of PTI in the 2018 General Elections.
+Faisal Vawda was elected to the National Assembly of Pakistan from the Constituency NA-249 (Karachi West-II) as a candidate of Pakistan Tahreek-e-Insaf in the 2018 General Elections.
 He received 35,344 votes and defeated Shahbaz Sharif.
-Following his successful election, a petition was submitted in the Sindh High Court seeking the disqualification of Vawda for not disclosing the details of his foreign bank accounts and properties in the affidavit submitted to the Election Commission of Pakistan.
+Following his successful election, a petition was submitted in the Sindh High Court seeking the disqualification of Faisal Vawda for not disclosing the details of his foreign bank accounts and properties in the affidavit submitted to the Election Commission of Pakistan.

 On 5 October 2018, he was inducted into the federal cabinet of Prime Minister Imran Khan and was appointed as Federal Minister for Water Resources.

 On 3 March 2021, the day of the 2021 Senate Elections, he resigned from his seat as a member of the National Assembly.
 He became a Senator after winning in the 2021 Senate Elections and held the seat till 9 February 2022 when he was disqualified by the ECP for being a dual national.

-His party membership was terminated on 29 October 2022 by PTI chairman Imran Khan.